hisaylama/DSF_Lending_Club_Predictions/README.md

 ## Acknowledgments

-- Thanks to all Elvtr and teams who have invested their efforts in develop this project
+- Thanks to all Elvtr and teams who have invested their efforts in develop this learning program.

 **Note**: This code will soon be integrated with a front-end API for an improved user interface.
 Stay tuned for updates.